Why Attend

 -

-Researchers, educators, and students focused on the future of marine and freshwater economies
+Researchers, educators, and students in marine and freshwater economies

 The agenda is designed to be practical, relevant, and grounded in real-world experience.
 Across panels, keynote conversations, and interactive sessions, you’ll hear directly from Indigenous leaders, entrepreneurs, industry partners, and decision-makers shaping the future of the Blue Economy.